Last Updated on

 “The thing is to find a truth which is true for me, to find the idea for which I can live and die.”

 Small meaning is experiential meaning (one of Wong’s 3 modalities of meaning).
-Seeing your daughter smile.
-Meaning experienced in the moment.
+Seeing your daughter smile, meaning, experienced at the moment.

 “What is the meaning of a leaf, a fugue, a sunset, a flower, a person?
 They “mean” themselves, explain themselves, and prove themselves.
 You can’t make sense of many basic experiences in life.
 “You can’t be rational about them; they just are.
 About all you can do with them is simply to recognize their existence, to accept them, and, whenever possible, to enjoy them in their richness and mystery, at the same time realising that they constitute much of the answer to the question ‘What is the meaning of life?’”